Encouraging All Who Enter Our Doors To Experience Positive Life Change

-Because Samaritan Community Center has become a vital resource to people in Northwest Arkansas experiencing economic, emotional and spiritual distress we decided to establish a program designed around our vision statement of encouraging all who enter here to find hope and experience positive life change.
-Samaritan Care is the name we gave to the program that deals with our Client Advocacy/Case Management and Counseling needs.
+Because Samaritan Community Center has become a vital resource to people in Northwest Arkansas experiencing economic, emotional and spiritual distress we established a program designed around our Vision statement of encouraging all who enter our doors to find hope and experience positive life change.
+Samaritan Care is the name we gave to the program that deals with our client advocacy and counseling needs.

-“We focus on meeting each client just where they are,” says Martha Newman, the Springdale Samaritan Center social worker.
-“So many of our clients do not have a support system such as a healthy family dynamic or a church home.
-We are here to primarily offer encouragement and a listening ear, something that so many of these families need.”
+“We focus on meeting each client just where they are,” says Martha Newman, Springdale Samaritan Center social worker.
+“So many of our clients do not have a support system.
+We are here to offer client advocacy through crisis intervention and case management, by assisting in supporting the process of connecting clients to the resources they need.”